Protecting and Encouraging Growth

 Treasurer/Payroll: External bookkeeper

-Directors: Bob Collins, Luke Mills, Barbara Ford, Ron Roach, Jane-Barton-Greig, Renaa Bacey
+Directors: Bob Collins, Jane Barton-Greig, Barbara Ford, Ron Roach, Renaa Bacey

 Director Responsibilities: